Risk Adjustment Data – Medicare Advantage (MA) and Commercial

 - Never use a diagnosis code for a “probable” or “questionable” diagnosis.
 Code only to the highest degree of certainty for the encounter/visit.
 Include information such as symptoms, signs, abnormal test results and/or other reasons for the visit.

-- Specify if conditions are chronic or acute in the medical record and in coding.
+- Specify whether conditions are chronic or acute in the medical record and in coding.
 Only choose diagnosis code(s) that fully describe the member’s condition and pertinent history at the time of the visit.
 Do not code conditions that no longer exist.

 - Carry the diagnosis code all the way through to the correct digit for specificity.
 For example, do not use a three-digit code if a five-digit code more accurately describes the member’s condition.